 “Also the projects were really good,” he says.
 “I really like the type of projects you have.”

-Since finishing his Dataquest courses at the bootcamp program, Jorge has been working as a data analyst — first on a two-week contract for a bank, and now in a full-time role analyzing auto marketing data at Mediacom.
+Since finishing his Dataquest courses at the bootcamp program, Jorge has been working as a data analyst — first on a two-week contract for a bank, and then in a full-time role analyzing auto marketing data at Mediacom.
+After a few months in that role, he moved into another data analyst role — this time at HelloFresh.

 But he’s not resting on his laurels.
 He finished the Data Analyst in Python path, he says, and now he’s switching over to the Data Scientist path so he can keep adding to his skill set.
 “I will continue [subscribing to] Dataquest,” he says, “because I really like how you explain the courses and the content.”